Injured, Isolated and Stuck In Decision-Limbo After A Hamstring Avulsion?

 Those who are not ready for surgery, HSCA, or a paid rehab program yet, but know they need a sane, focused room

-This community is NOT for:
+This community is NOT relevant for:

 People looking for emergency help, diagnosis, prescriptions, or a new primary doctor